Boobquake: Other notable responses

 Russell Blackford, of the Institute for Ethics and Emerging Technologies, fully supported the idea of Boobquake, saying, "There is nothing wrong with the beauty of the human body, male or female, nothing wrong with enjoying it, and nothing wrong with displaying it to the world."
 Blackford encouraged participants to "Strut your stuff, and don't let anyone make you feel ashamed about so-called 'immodesty'.
 Feel free to scorn the moralism of Islamic clerics and anyone else who tries to put you down."

-In response to feminists' disagreements over Boobquake and Brainquake, some asked, "Why not both?".
-Melody Moezzi, for example, writing for the blog of Ms., saw no reason for there to be any conflict between the two events.
+Melody Moezzi, writing for the blog of Ms., saw no reason for any conflict between Boobquake and Brainquake.
 Moezzi believed that there should be no problem with having multiple means of discrediting "the leaders of the so-called Islamic Republic of Iran", and suggested that women participate in both events.

-McCreight themself subsequently observed that some atheists acted misogynistically towards them and other women, partly in reaction to the joke in Boobquake's name, and they have called for a greater respect for feminism and a more welcoming culture in the atheism movement.
+McCreight themselves subsequently observed that some atheists acted misogynistically towards them and other women, partly in reaction to the joke in Boobquake's name, and they have called for a greater respect for feminism and a more welcoming culture in the atheism movement.